dbasu-umass/ovbias/README.md

-To see the relevant parameters that emerged from the short, intermediate and auxiliary regressions, look at the first element of the list, `$bsetpar`; to see the quantiles of the empirical distribution of the bias-adjusted treatment effect look at the second element of the list, `$bsetqnt`.
+To see the relevant parameters that emerged from the short, intermediate and auxiliary regressions, look at the first element of the list, `$bsetpar`, and recall:

+  - beta0: treatment effect in short regression
+  - R0: R-squared in short regression
+  - betatilde: treatment effect in intermediate regression
+  - Rtilde: R-squared in intermediate regression
+  - taux: variance of residual in auxiliary regression
+  - sigmay: standard deviation of the outcome variable
+  - sigmax: standard deviation of the treatment variable.

+To see the quantiles of the empirical distribution of the bias-adjusted treatment effect look at the second element of the list, `$bsetqnt`.
+The rownames of this matrix is informative about the region used for constructing the bias-adjusted treatment effect.
+For example, the LL (URR) row refers to a low `delta`, low `Rmax` regime, where the roots have been computed over the URR area.
+Aa another example, note that the LH (NURR) row refers to a low `delta`, high `Rmax` regime, where the roots have been computed over the NURR area.
+Recall that for the NURR area, there are three real roots and we choose the root whose empirical distribution is closest to the empirical distribution of the root computed over the URR area (using the same regime).

 ### Using the `bset1()` function